 Your Mini Mobile Brief

 To include mobile into your already existing digital strategy, you need a quick lay of the land.
 Learn what mobile app messaging personalization entails, why it’s a necessity, and how your brand can maximize it to its fullest potential.

 What Is Mobile Messaging Personalization?

 Mobile messaging personalization gives customers a tailored, 1:1 experience within your brand’s mobile marketing hub.
-An app should be a customer’s one-stop-shop with your brand, complete with personalized communications that elevate their marketing experience.
+An app should be a customer’s one-stop-shop with your brand, complete with AI powered personalization communications that elevate their marketing experience.

 While segmentation and customization are important elements to mobile messaging personalization, it’s key to differentiate personalization and focus on its execution.

 Segmentation is a first step to personalization by dividing customers into buckets based on key demographics such as age or gender.
 While a great place to start, marketers must go further and tailor communications to the individual — not broad categories.

 Customization goes hand-in-hand with mobile messaging personalization.
 Here, customers can express their preferences to receive a marketing experience that is tailored to their needs.

 For a digital strategy that engages users seamlessly from screen to screen, marketers must rely on all of these elements for the best possible customer experience.

 Every element of mobile app messaging personalization is crucial to a customers’ brand experience.
 Discover how in the full breakdown: